Eroica/greedy-ocr/README.md

 This project is part of my Bachelor's thesis at the Institute for Computational Linguistics at Heidelberg University in Germany.
 The main goal was to improve the character recognition of German *Fraktur*, especially for *Early New High German* (Frühneuhochdeutsch) texts.

-After my Bachelor's thesis has finished, I will halt development on the `0.9` branch to mirror the development status during my thesis.
+Since my Bachelor's thesis is finished, I halted development on the `0.1` branch to mirror the development status during my thesis.
 This way, you should be able to reproduce the experiments described in my thesis.

 # Methods